TheXManGuyy/xman_gym/README.md

     * start gamz-skillsystem
     * start progressBars
     * start xman_gym
-  * Start your server, and get yourself an gym_membership.
+  * Start your server, and get yourself to gym.